- What is a balance sheet?

 You can find equity on a balance sheet by subtracting total liabilities from total assets, or by summing its individual components: common stock, retained earnings, additional paid-in capital, and treasury stock (subtracted if applicable).

-If a company is privately held by a single owner, equity will be relatively straightforward.
+If your company is privately held by a single owner, equity will be relatively straightforward.
 However, if it's publicly held, this calculation may become more complicated depending on the various types of stock issued.

 How to prepare a balance sheet in 5 steps